-Verbal Ability Tests: 17 Free Example Questions
+Verbal Reasoning Ability Tests: 17 Free Example Questions

 These tests are widely used since most jobs require you either to understand and make decisions based on verbal or written information or to pass this type of information to others.